Frontend CORS Solutions

 Solution 2: Server CORS Configuration

 When your frontend application runs on dev.lovrabet.com but needs to access your own server's API, you may encounter CORS issues.
-You can configure CORS on your server to allow dev.lovrabet.com access.
+In this case, you can configure CORS on your server to allow access from dev.lovrabet.com.

 Configuration Examples